 - DUST or SPOTS on your MONITORS can affect your ability to correctly interpret what’s on the screen.
 You need a crystal clear view of charts and other information to make the best decisions.

 - DUST on CABLES, CPU CASES, MODEMS, and EXTERNAL HARD DRIVES can get sucked into these devices where they can gum up fans and create an insulating blanket on components.
 The net result is a gradual decrease in performance as internal temperatures increase.

 - HUMANS unconsciously react to their surroundings.
-Clean surroundings will have a positive affect on YOUR general outlook.
+Clean surroundings will have a positive effect on YOUR general outlook.
 The more positive you feel, the better you’ll perform as a trader.

-- To clean the key caps, first either disconnect the keyboard or turn your computer off.
+- To clean the keycaps, first either disconnect the keyboard or turn your computer off.
 (You wouldn’t want to accidentally take an action while you’re cleaning.)
 Then just lightly wipe the entire surface of the keyboard with a microfiber cloth dampened with a little rubbing alcohol.
 (A little alcohol goes a long way.)
-Alternatively, you could use a disinfecting wipe, but alcohol is a lot cheaper.
+Alternatively, you could use a disinfecting wipe, but alcohol is much cheaper.

 - To get loose dry bits out from under your keys, start by just turning the keyboard upside down and shaking.
 To get out even more, use compressed air (see below).

-- If you have just now spilled soda on it, take the keyboard to the sink, turn it sideways, and rinse it with water.
+- If you have spilled soda on it just now, take the keyboard to the sink, turn it sideways, and rinse it with water.
 Prop it up on its side to drain and wait 2 days.
 Then pray it still works.
 (Tip: Don’t set drinks next to your keyboard.
 Ever.)